chobolife/study_english/bread_barbershop/Season_1/09_A_Home_for_Wilk.md

 * * *
 - One thousand...
 One thousand dollars more?
 - I get paid 1,500.
 After rent, food, city bus, bills, and anything fun like donut ranger movies and everything else I gotta pay, I barely get by.
 - But another thousand?
 No. Even I know that math doesn't work.
-Oh no. This is bad I'm done for.
+Oh no. This is bad.
+I'm done for.
 - Wilk, What's up?
 - Choco.
 - Who beat you up?